-By focusing on the Homilies on Ezekiel and using at times the Morals on the Book of Job, I argue that the statement diuina eloquia cum legente crescunt means not only a subjective growth of the reader, but also an objective growth of the text.
+By focusing on the Homilies on Ezekiel2 and using at times the Morals on the Book of Job3, I argue that the statement diuina eloquia cum legente crescunt means not only a subjective growth of the reader, but also an objective growth of the text.
 Such mutual growth takes the form of a cooperation between text and reader.
 It is from within such cooperation that the senses of the biblical text must be found and understood.
 The literal meaning is thus foundational, as the basis for the other senses.
-Seen from the allegorical understanding takes as its foundation, since readers must know in advance of what the literal meaning is the foundation.
+Seen from the perspective of the cooperation, however, the literal meaning is rather what the allegorical understanding takes as its foundation, since readers must know in advance of what the literal meaning is the foundation.
 In this perspective the allegorical understanding comes first.